dsaidgovsg/terraform-modules/modules/core/packer/vault/README.md

 - `vault_module_version`: Version of the [vault Module](https://github.com/hashicorp/terraform-aws-vault) to use.
 - `consul_version`: Version of Consul to install
 - `consul_key`: Key in Consul to store Vault HA information in
+- `tls_cert_file_src`: Path to the certificate file for Vault to use.
+This defaults to `cert/cert.pem` if you used the instructions above.
+- `encrypted_tls_key_file_src`: Encrypted private key for the certificate.
+This defaults to `cert/cert.key` if you used the instructions above.
+- `encrypted_aes_key_src`: AES data key used to encrypt the private key, which is in turned encrypted by AWS KMS.
+Defaults to `cert/aes.key` if you used the instructions above.
+- `cli_json_src`: The AWS CLI JSON file used to encrypt the AES key.
+This defaults to `cert/cli.json` if you used the instructions above.

 ## Building Image